wavetermdev/waveterm/README.md

 ### Minimum requirements

-Wave Terminal and WSH run on the following platforms:
+Wave Terminal runs on the following platforms:

 - macOS 11 or later (arm64, x64)
 - Windows 10 1809 or later (x64)
 - Linux based on glibc-2.28 or later (Debian 10, RHEL 8, Ubuntu 20.04, etc.) (arm64, x64)

+The WSH helper runs on the following platforms:

+- macOS 11 or later (arm64, x64)
+- Windows 10 or later (arm64, x64)
+- Linux Kernel 2.6.32 or later (x64), Linux Kernel 3.1 or later (arm64)

 ## Links